Brian3010/WildRoute/noteExpress.md

 These are the basic steps to get started with `passport-local-mongoose`.
 Remember to configure your database connection, set up routes, and handle any errors or additional functionalities as needed.

 For more advanced features and customization options, refer to the `passport-local-mongoose` documentation: [https://github.com/saintedlama/passport-local-mongoose](https://github.com/saintedlama/passport-local-mongoose).

+## JWT Token management

+### `/Login` route

+- Sign `accessToken` and `refreshToken` and send them back to the client.
+- Store `refreshToken` in redis database. (along with userId?)

+### `isLoggedIn / verify` middleware (used to validate the accessToken on protected routes to ensure that the user is authenticated)

+- Use `accessToken` information like secret token to `jwt.verify`

+### `/logout` route

+- Include `isLoggedIn/verify` middleware in the route.
+- Attach `refreshToken` with the request using JSON.
+- Check if the `refreshToken` is in redis database.
+- Delete `refreshToken` from the database to invalidate it and prevent it from being used again.

+### `/refreshToken` route

+- Attach the `refreshToken` in the request as JSON.
+- Check if `refreshToken` has been passed.
+- Check if the `refreshToken` is in the database, if not, return error.
+- If yes, `JWT.verify` the `refreshToken` (using refresh token secret).
+- Delete `refreshToken` from the database to invalidate it and prevent it from being used again.
+- Generate new `accessToken` and `refreshToken`, add `refreshToken` (along with userId?) to the redis database.
+- Send `refreshToken` and `accessToken` to the client.

+## Implenment token in frontend

+1. Create API Endpoints:
+Set up the backend API endpoints for user registration, login, logout, and token refreshing

+2. User Registration:
+In the React app, create a user registration form where users can provide their credentials (e.g., email and password).
+When the form is submitted, make a POST request to the backend `/register` route to create a new user account.
+The backend will respond with access and refresh tokens, which you should store securely in the client.

+3. User Login:
+Similarly, create a login form where users can enter their credentials.
+Upon submission, make a POST request to the backend `/login` route to authenticate the user.
+If the login is successful, the backend will respond with access and refresh tokens, which you should store securely in the client.

+4. Secure Access:
+For protected routes in your React app (routes that require the user to be logged in), attach the access token to the Authorization header of your HTTP requests.
+You can use a library like Axios to manage your HTTP requests and add the access token to each request.

+5. Token Expiration Handling:
+When the access token expires (usually after a short period), the backend API will return a 401 Unauthorized response.
+Your frontend should catch this response and trigger the token refresh mechanism.

+6. Token Refresh:
+When you receive a 401 Unauthorized response from the backend, it's time to refresh the access token.
+Make a request to the `/refreshToken` route in your backend, passing the refresh token stored in your client's local storage or cookies.

+7. Logout:
+Create a logout functionality in your React app.
+When the user clicks the logout button, make a request to the `/logout` route on the backend.
+This route should invalidate the refresh token stored in the Redis database and perform any other necessary cleanup.

+8. Token Storage:
+Use secure methods to store the access and refresh tokens in the client.
+Common options include using HTTP-only cookies for the refresh token and storing the access token in the application state (e.g., Redux or React context).
+Avoid storing tokens in local storage or cookies accessible from JavaScript to prevent potential security risks.

+9. Error Handling:
+Implement error handling throughout your React app to handle scenarios like invalid tokens, network errors, or failed requests.
+Properly handle token expiration and use the token refresh mechanism when necessary.